stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 Attribute | Description
 :--- | :---
 Name | The name of the group.
-Within a given directory, this value must be unique. |
+Within a given directory, this value must be unique.
-Description | A short description of the group. |
+Description | A short description of the group.
 Status | This is set to Enabled by default.
-This is only set to Disabled to prevent all group accounts from logging into any application even when the group is set as a login source to an application.<br>**Note:** If an account is also a member to another group that does have access to an application, then the account can login. |
+This is only set to Disabled to prevent all group accounts from logging into any application even when the group is set as a login source to an application.

+{% docs note %}
+If an account is also a member to another group that does have access to an application, then the account can login.
+{% enddocs %}

 With groups, you can: